 Where to Buy Gold Leaf

-Gold leaf is readily available online from specialty gold distributors as well as sites like Amazon.
+Gold leaf can be found at specialty marketplaces online.
 Certain cake and candy decorating stores will carry gold leaf or gold flakes, and the sheets may also be available in an art supply store (to be used in art or craft projects).
 Be sure that if purchasing the gold leaf from a non-cooking source that it is an edible-quality gold leaf.

 When selecting edible gold leaf, it is important to choose gold that is as pure as possible.
 This means it should be 22 to 24 carats, which is actually a greater purity than most gold jewelry.
 Gold leaf with a smaller carat value has more impurities and is less safe to eat.
 The square sheets range in size from 1 1/2 inches to 5 1/2 inches and are sold in booklets of 10 to 100 pages.
 The flakes are packaged in jarlike containers and range from 100 milligrams to 1 gram in weight.